CQCL/tket/pytket/README.md

 ## Stub generation

-Python type stubs are generated from the `pybind11` modules using mypy's `stubgen`.
+Python type stubs are generated from the `nanobind` modules using mypy's `stubgen`.
 Changes to the binding code under [binders](binders) (or, in some cases, to `tket` itself) may require stub regeneration.
 See [stub_generation/README.md](stub_generation/README.md) for more information.